 12 September 2019

 Congratulations!
 Years of hard work finally paid off, and you’re a new, first-time CTO now.
 It’s probably the scariest experience in your IT career – suddenly you transformed from a great developer into a businessman and you’re having a hard time adjusting to new responsibilities with no one to help you.
 I know it all – because I’ve been there myself.
 With the trial and error method, I’ve learnt some hard lessons, mistakes were made and battles were won.
-Now, I’m here to help you and pass some wisdom and practical tips about the CTO’s role.
+Now, I’m here to help you and pass on some wisdom and practical tips about the CTO’s role.

 I’m not gonna lie, if you have no business or management background, your beginnings as CTO are going to be bumpy and challenging.
 After all, your main task is to make sure that the technology side matches the company’s business strategy.
 That demands not only technical proficiency (which of course you have mastered, otherwise you wouldn’t be here).
 CTO job description includes also team/project management capabilities, strategy, leadership in company culture, excellent communication skills, etc. I know that’s a lot to take in.

 You’ve probably seen thick encyclopaedias for beginner managers that could kill a person with their volume but not necessarily provide with practical advise.
 I prefer a human-friendly approach.

 Below, you will find ten tips that I wish I’d have known when I was a newly appointed CTO years ago.